Updated 29 Nov 2019

 4. Input sequence of EDFT may contain NaN.
 The proposed algorithm can interpolate and reconstruct of missing readings or even data segments (gaps) inside of sequence X. You just need to replace unknown readings by NaN and run edft(X) or edft(X,N).

-5. EDFT can run with limit to maximum number of iterations (input argument I) or either in non-iterative (I=1) mode
+5. EDFT can run with a limit to the maximum number of iterations (input argument I) or either in non-iterative (I=1) mode

 See programs edft.m, nedft.m, inedft.m and edft2.m help for detailed info.